 T T 1 Demonstrates comprehension, organization, development and effective expression.
 In addition: Written: Capstone manuscript conforms to structure specified in the Capstone Guidelines.
 Communication lacks some clarity, credibility or persuasiveness and/or conventions of structure or style prescribed in Capstone Guidelines are violated.
 Communicates clearly, credibly and persuasively with the intended audience and the wider scholarly community while conforming to all structure and style conventions specified in the Capstone Guidelines .
 Meets Proficiency standard.
 In addition, communicates with exceptional clarity, credibility, persuasiveness, and originality.
 Oral: Vocal qualities (pace, inflection, volume, enunciation) and physical behaviors (gestures, stance, eye-contact, movement) augment content and maintain audience interest.
 Delivery is marred in places by distracting aspects of voice or manner.
 Delivery is compelling and free from distraction.
 Written, oral, and visual components of the work are seamlessly integrated and mutually reinforcing.
 Provides clear structure and adequate transitions between ideas.
-Visual: Determines the nature and Visual assets or other source material not sufficiently assessed or adequately Visual assets and other source materials have been carefully assessed and are fully extent of the visual materials needed.
-Accesses needed images and visual incorporated into the presentation. integrated into the presentation. media effectively and efficiently.
-Interprets and analyzes the meanings of images and visual media.
+Visual assets or other source material not sufficiently assessed or adequately Visual assets and other source materials have been carefully assessed and are fully Visual : Determines the nature and extent of the visual materials needed. incorporated into the presentation. integrated into the presentation.
+Accesses needed images and visual media effectively and efficiently.
+Edical contacts of Edical contacts of Interprets and analyzes the meanings of images and visual media.
 Ethical analysis of media use is missing where it would be appropriate.
 Ethical analysis of media use is conducted as appropriate.
 Evaluates images and their sources.
-Transfer and the second Transfer and Uses images and visual media effectively.
+Uses images and visual media effectively.
 Designs and creates meaningful images and visual media.
 Understands many of the ethical, legal, social and economic issues surrounding the creation and use of images and visual media, and accesses and uses visual materials ethically.